tyulari/rsschool-cv/cv.md

 ## 3. About Me:

 I'm 31 years old.
-I am working a system analytics in a small IT company.
-I am interested in web development and try to develop my skills.
+I am working as a system analytics in a small IT company.
+I am interested in web development and I always try to improve my skills.
 I hope that this courses will help me to improve my knowledge in this field and find like-minded people.

 ## 4. Skills: